 BTAA (1) | Faculty | 2007/08 (10 AYs ago) | No longer a Teaching Assistant now |

-The official announcements can be found in NUS-level Annual Teaching Excellence Award (ATEA) Honour Roll list, past ATEA Winners list, and SoC-level ATEA plus Faculty Teaching Excellence Award (FTEA) and Best Teaching Assistant Award (BTAA) list.
+The official announcements can be found in NUS-level Annual Teaching Excellence Award (ATEA) Honour Roll list, past ATEA Winners list, and SoC-level ATEA plus Faculty Teaching Excellence Award (FTEA) list (Best Teaching Assistant Award (BTAA) list before AY 2009/10 was lost).

 Because he was a web programming lecturer, Steven built this interactive personal teaching feedback score history of himself.

-Module highlighted: None.
+Course highlighted: None.
 Put your mouse cursor over a bar (or click that bar).
-Each bar represents one module.
+Each bar represents one course.
 Percentile rating before AY2013/14 and after this AY is different as NUS changed the teaching feedback system a bit.

-Combined details of all occurrences of the highlighted module will be shown here.
+Combined details of all occurrences of the highlighted course will be shown here.

 Highlight by: